Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Complete decomposition spaces

 \begin{blanko}{Discussion.} It is clear that a Rezk complete Segal space is complete in the sense of \ref{complete}.
-It makes sense also to state the Rezk completeness condition for decomposition spaces, but the condition \ref{complete} covers some important examples, such as the nerve of a group, which are not Rezk complete.
-The classical incidence algebra of the nerve of a group is the group algebra --- certainly an example worth covering.
-We shall see that if a {\em \FILT} decomposition space is a Segal space then it is also Rezk complete (\ref{prop:FILTSegal=Rezk}).
+While it makes sense to state the Rezk completeness condition for decomposition spaces too (cf.~\ref{def:Rezk} below), our condition \ref{complete} covers some important examples which are not Rezk complete, such as the ordinary nerve of a group (cf.\ Example \ref{ex:discr=compl} below).
+The incidence algebra of the nerve of a group is the group algebra --- certainly an example worth covering.

-The completeness condition is necessary to define the Phi functors (the odd and even parts of the `\M functor', see \ref{Phi}) and to establish the \M inversion principle at the objective level (\ref{thm:zetaPhi}).
-The completeness condition is also needed to make sense of the notion of length (\ref{length}), and to define the length filtration (\ref{def:filt}), which is of independent interest, and is also required to be able to take cardinality of \M inversion. \end{blanko}
+The completeness condition is necessary to define $\Phieven$ and $\Phiodd$ (the even and odd parts of the `\M functor', see \ref{Phi}) and to establish the \M inversion principle at the objective level (Theorem \ref{thm:zetaPhi}).
+The completeness condition is also needed to make sense of the notion of length (\ref{length}), and to define the length filtration (\ref{def:filt}), which is of independent interest, and is also required to be able to take homotopy cardinality of \M inversion. \end{blanko}

+\begin{blanko}{Examples.} If a decomposition space $X$ is \emph{discrete}, meaning that each $X_i$ is a set, then it will be complete, because $s_0 : X_0 \to X_1$ is a section to $d_0: X_1 \to X_0$ and is therefore an injection of sets.
+Slightly more generally, a decomposition space $X$ will be complete if $d_0:X_1 \to X_0$ is discrete (that is, has discrete (homotopy) fibres) since a section to a discrete map is always a monomorphism.

+For the simplest example of a decomposition space which is not complete, let $G$ be a nontrivial group, and denote the corresponding one-object groupoid by $BG$.
+Consider the simplicial groupoid $X$ with $X_n = (BG)^n$.
+Here $s_0: 1 \to BG$ is not a monomorphism (although it is a section of $BG \to 1$): its (homotopy) fibre is the set of elements of $G$. \end{blanko}

+\begin{blanko}{Example (continued from \ref{ex:graphsdecomp}).} The decomposition space $\GG$ of finite graphs is complete: indeed, $s_0 : \GG _0 \to \GG _1$ assigns to the empty graph with zero layers the empty graph with one layer.
+Clearly this has trivial automorphism group, so $s_0$ is a monomorphism. \end{blanko}

 The following basic result follows immediately from Lemma~\ref{lem:s0d1}. \begin{lemma} In a complete decomposition space, all degeneracy maps are monomorphisms. \end{lemma}